We are all disabled. We are all weak in different ways.

 I don’t know many people who are eager to take medication, especially for those “invisible” psychological needs.
 And in the church there is often a peculiar bias against mental unhealth, an implicit or explicit message of “If you had enough faith, depression would not be an issue.”

 He had finished twirling and now he was jumping.
 Concentration, both knees bent, then a tiny flight in the air and a big thump forward.
 That’s a jump.
 Watching my toddler, it looked like a whole lot of effort.
 It’s surprising how quickly we forget, how these things become second nature.
-(Not that I […]
+(Not that I would […]